 Original icon's white background looked a bit jarring among other apps' icons, and the colors weren’t as eye-catching as I would’ve liked.
 I thought a health app should have a healthier-looking mango, so I made a new icon in Illustrator.

 I tried picking a color that looked more natural against the home screen and redrew the mango to look fresher.
-Honestly, the biggest challenge here was making sure it looked like a mango and not a bean-shaped orange.
+The biggest challenge here was making sure it looked like a mango and not a bean-shaped orange.

 I incorporated a more engaging loading animation into the central mango image, with the mango filling up as the app loads.
 I built the screen in a similar style to the app icon, with a lot of bright colors and soft gradients.